roikonen/scalablemodeling/README.md

 dividing these operations, CQRS improves performance, scalability, and security, allowing for more efficient handling of complex, high-demand systems.

-Scalable Modeling does not go into purism in CQRS - in Scalable Modeling queries can also query command models for improved consistency.
+Scalable Modeling does not go into purism in CQRS - in Scalable Modeling queries can (when well justified) also query command models for improved consistency where it does not jeopardise the scalability.
 Commands can also return simple data like sequence number of the produced events.

 # More Justification - Why to Concentrate Domain Knowledge & Scalability